Unsure about when to use the verbs Say or Tell, Said or Told? Let us tell you!

-The words tell and say are often confused by English learners.
-It is easier to understand if we can distinguish small but important differences between them.
-Then we can easily use the proper verbs.
+It is easier to understand when to use say or tell if we can distinguish small but important differences between the two verbs.
+Then we can easily use the proper verbs in our sentences.

 Very, very basically, tell and say have the same meaning, in the sense that both are describing a form of verbal communication from one person to another person or group.

-Tell requires a direct object (I told him to do it).
+Tell requires a direct object (I told him to do it; he told me to come over).

 Say never takes an object (He said, “do it.”)
-It is followed by a conversation or that transmitted.
+It’s usually reporting which words a person used during a conversation.

 Telling someone something; Usually used when giving information and instructions.